 - AIA New Zealand declines your application for insurance.

-- You and any Life Assured also have the same duty of disclosure to AIA New Zealand, throughout the term of the policy whenever you or any Life Assured communicate with AIA New Zealand and whenever you extend, vary or reinstate your insurance.
+- You and any Life Assured also have an ongoing duty of disclosure to AIA New Zealand, whenever you extend, vary or reinstate your insurance.

 Important: Duty of Disclosure